yoyo

 Per-turn costs

-After each response, you’ll see token usage and cost:
+After each response, you'll see a compact token summary:

 - cost — estimated cost for this turn